acurwen/BASH-Calculator/README.md

 Playing around with the script, I realized using `*` in my condition statement would throw that error no matter what.
 I figured it was most likely a bash syntax issue where `*` represents something else then what I'm intending.

 Past uses of `*` were when we wanted to make sure *all* of something is included in relation to a command, for example, searching *all* of a directory or replacing *all* instances of a specified word in a file.
-I haven't yet figured out what it actually represents in this case here, but based off the error, I'm using the wrong syntax for it.
+I haven't yet figured out what it specifically represents in this case here, but based off the error, I'm using the wrong syntax for it.

 So I decided to use 'x' instead (which worked fine) and included that in my instructions about the available symbols the user can pick from when using the calculator.